Theory of O'Connell descent

 However, this page suggests something much more exotic may have happened:

-Let us lay out the evidence so far.
+Let us lay out the evidence.

 The theory begins with